-Hi, I’m Tongua, founder of Soul Care Sanctuary.
-I serve as a trauma-informed spiritual director and Ignatian retreat facilitator in Little Rock, Arkansas.
-Soul Care Sanctuary was born out of my personal experience as a church ministry leader searching for rest and deepening intimacy with God.
-My prayer is that ALL would experience this space as a safe place to rest, be, and experience the Holy.
-I am committed to reverence for dignity, equality, rights, and gifts of all people.
-You are welcome here.
+Tongua, founder of Soul Care Sanctuary, serves as a trauma-informed spiritual director and Ignatian retreat facilitator in Little Rock, Arkansas.
+Soul Care Sanctuary was born out of Tongua's personal experience as a church ministry leader searching for rest and deepening intimacy with God.
+Inspired by monasteries of the historical church, her prayer is that ALL would experience this space as a safe place to rest, be, and experience the Sacred.
+Tongua and Soul Care Sanctuary are committed to reverence for dignity, equality, rights, and gifts of all people.

-My practice of spiritual direction is rooted in Ignatian and Benedictine spirituality.
-I seek to live and be present to others in a trauma-sensitive way.
-I meet monthly with my spiritual director and am in monthly supervision.
-Supervision is about becoming aware of and addressing areas of my potential unfreedom, personal blocks which might prevent effective ministry.
-I practice regular rhythms of daily prayer, quarterly silent retreat, and an annual extended silent retreat with daily spiritual direction.
+Meeting monthly with her spiritual director and supervisor helps Tongua to be rooted spiritually and to be aware of and address any areas of potential unfreedom, personal blocks which might prevent effective ministry.
+Tongua practices regular rhythms of daily prayer, quarterly silent retreat, and an annual extended silent retreat with daily spiritual direction.

-I have experience as a church ministry leader (10 years), therapeutic parent, mentor to young moms, public school educator, preschool special needs educator, homeschool educator, International host family, therapy dog handler, and hospice volunteer.
-I am happily married to Grey, my high school sweetheart, and we are the parents of four adult children, two of whom were adopted from foster care with complex developmental trauma.
-I love spending time outside with our rescue dogs, hiking, birding, and fly fishing.
+Tongua’s journey includes experience as a church ministry leader (10 years), therapeutic parent, mentor to young moms, public school educator, preschool special needs educator, homeschool educator, International host family, therapy dog handler, and hospice volunteer.
+Tongua is married to Grey, her high school sweetheart, and they are the parents of four adult children, two of whom were adopted from foster care.
+Tongua enjoys hiking, birding, yoga, and spending time with her family and rescue dogs.

-In 2022 I received a certificate in Ignatian spiritual direction through a five year formation program offered by St. Scholastica Benedictine monastery in Ft.
+In 2022 Tongua received a certificate in Ignatian spiritual direction through a five year formation program offered by St. Scholastica Benedictine monastery in Ft.
 Smith, Arkansas.
-I’m also a trained facilitator of the Spiritual Exercises of St. Ignatius.
-I have a BA in education and am a life-long learner with special interests in trauma recovery, contemplative practices, Christian spirituality, expressive arts, attachment, embodiment, nature, and animals.
+She is a trained facilitator of the Spiritual Exercises of St. Ignatius and has completed trauma-informed and polyvagal training for spiritual directors.
+For a list of trainings Tongua has completed click here:

-I participate in ongoing continuing education for spiritual directors, including training in attachment and trauma, and am a member of Spiritual Directors International https://www.sdiworld.org/.
-I am adoption-sensitive.
-I adhere to this code of ethics for spiritual directors https://www.sdicompanions.org/docs/guidelines/Flip/guidelines_ethical_conduct.html
+Tongua participates in ongoing continuing education for spiritual directors, including training in supervision, attachment, trauma, and Ignatian spirituality, and is a member of Spiritual Directors International https://www.sdiworld.org/.
+She is adoption-sensitive and adheres to this code of ethics for spiritual directors in the link below: